Augustcode99/cssbattle.dev-pilot-battle/README.md

-Here are the images of my solutions to the pilot battle challenges.
+Here are the images from my solutions to challenges at cssbattle.dev

 ![](images/001.png)
 ![](images/002.png)